80at8/dhcp-batcher/README.md

 * proxy works with single interface or multi-interface NICs, improve edge security by running a proxy in front of your production dhcp servers!
 * no conf files to mess with, use command line switches and a shell script, or dockerize it if you like.

+## todo
+* ok, a conf file is needed -- I put too much stuff as flags.. will look at integrating https://github.com/spf13/viper
+* web ui for management (or make a cli tool to generate script configs .. or a cool cli config wizard would be fun)

 ## system requirements (batcher)

 Requests/Second: NA